agropidev/AgroPI/README.md

   * ##### Análises:
-      * Análise das linceças das aplicações selecionadas.
+      * Análise das licenças das aplicações selecionadas.
       * Análise do impacto das alterações no sistema base.
       * Análise da dificuldade das técnicas utilizada no projeto.